 Not Ready For Divorce?
 Here Are 3 Types of Marital Separation To Consider

-That doesn't mean its an easy process.
+That doesn't mean it's an easy process.
 Separating from a spouse can be an emotionally painful and financially stressful experience.
 There's no sugar-coating it; separating from a spouse can feel like riding an intimidating roller coaster of highs and lows filled with a flurry of conflicting feelings like disappointment, fear, relief, confusion, and anticipation.

 And then there are the immediate practical questions that pop up, like: